openstack/monasca-statsd/README.md

 <!-- Change things from this point on -->

-A Monasca-Statsd Python client.
+A Monasca-Statsd Python Client.
 ================

 Quick Start Guide
 -----------------

-First install the library with `pip` or `easy_install`
+First install the library with `pip` or `easy_install`:

     # Install in system python ...
     sudo pip install monasca-statsd